boyter/boyter.org/content/posts/expert-excuses-for-not-writing-unit-tests.md

 `Your Program -> Java Compiler -> JVM -> JVM Compiler -> Operating System -> Operating System Compiler -> Hardware Software -> Hardware Software Compiler -> Hardware Itself`

-Undermining Managers
+###Undermining Managers

 Reading into Reports

-		If your manager is worth squat they will be pulling reports from somewhere about bug counts, test coverage, tests run, sucessful test, sucessful builds etc... game them.
+If your manager is worth squat they will be pulling reports from somewhere about bug counts, test coverage, tests run, successful test, successful builds etc... game them.
 Ensure to mark all bugs as requirement or process issues.
 Most bug trackers don't report via email closed issues.
 Update them after the fact to obscure the cause to something unrelated to the tests.

 The best part is that if they use these reports to measure performance you can game them.
-Open/Close 50 bug tickets a day and outperform everyone by a mile.
+Open and Close 50 bug tickets a day and outperform everyone by a mile.
+Whatever tool you are using to track this likely has an API.
+You can single handedly become the most important person on every available metric if you get creative.

 ### Creating Diversions

 Introducing subtle bugs.

 Read the art of writing unmaintainable code.
 Apply it.
 This will not only make things harder to fix ensuring you have a job for life but also make writing tests after the fact impossible for the double whammy.
 The harder the code is to maintain the harder it is to add tests.
 Be creative when doing this!
 A personal favorite,